syncthing/docs/users/faq.rst

 #.
 There is a certain amount of housekeeping that must be done to track the
    current and available versions of each file in the index database.

 #.
-By default Syncthing uses periodic scanning every 60 seconds to detect
+By default Syncthing uses periodic scanning every hour when watching for
-   file changes.
+   changes or every minute if that's disabled to detect file changes.
 This means checking every file's modification time and comparing it to the database.
 This can cause spikes of CPU usage for large folders.